SamanthaBrimberry/vivaWIT/databricks_e2e/README.md

-# Databricks Marketing Demo (Beginner to Mid-Level)
+# Databricks Marketing Demo

-This demo showcases Databricks-native capabilities for common marketing analytics and campaign management scenarios using the Lakehouse: Delta Lake, Unity Catalog, Delta Live Tables (DLT), Auto Loader, SQL, Workflows, MLflow/AutoML, and Lakeview dashboards.
+This demo showcases Databricks-native capabilities for marketing analytics and campaign management scenarios using native Databricks features.

-Audience: Beginner to mid-level stakeholders (marketing analysts, marketing ops, data practitioners starting on Databricks).

 ## What you will build
-- End-to-end pipeline: synthetic raw marketing data → bronze/silver/gold using DLT
+- End-to-end pipeline following the medallion architecture (e.g., bronze/silver/gold) using declarative pipelines
-- KPIs for channel and campaign performance: ROAS, CAC, CTR, CVR, LTV
+- Define Semantic Layer for channel and campaign performance KPIs
-- A simple conversion propensity model with AutoML and MLflow model registry
+- A conversion propensity model with AutoML and MLflow model registry
-- A Lakeview dashboard and a scheduled Workflow to refresh everything
+- An AI/BI dashboard and a scheduled Workflow to keep our data products discoverable and fresh

-## Prerequisites
-- A Databricks workspace with Unity Catalog (recommended) and Lakeview enabled
-- Permission to create schemas and volumes in your chosen catalog
-- A cluster or SQL Warehouse with access to Unity Catalog

-If Unity Catalog is not available, please let us know; we can adapt to workspace-local default behaviors.
-Volumes and UC models are recommended for governance.

 ## Quickstart
 1) Pick your catalog and schema for the demo (default: `main`.`marketing_demo`).